CasperKristiansson/pydantic-fixturegen/docs/commands/pfg-list.md

 # `pfg list`

 ## Capabilities
-`pfg list` discovers Pydantic models inside a Python module without generating artifacts.
+`pfg list` discovers supported models (Pydantic BaseModel/RootModel, stdlib `@dataclass`, and `TypedDict`) inside a Python module without generating artifacts.
 It runs the same discovery pipeline used by the generators (AST + safe-import hybrids) so you can verify what will actually be emitted, surface sandbox warnings, and feed the and include/exclude globs you plan to reuse later.

 ## Typical use cases
 - Smoke-test a new module before running heavy generators.